 It is now possible to configure an individual "header" for the emails.

-The support email address for error messages can be configured independantly from the regular address.
+The support email address for error messages can be configured independently from the regular address.

-The recipient's email address is now stored separately (the users email settings are a subject for changing).
+The recipient's email address is now stored separately (the user's email settings are subject to change).